Joystream/joystream-landing/testnets/rome/forum-module.md

 There will be a single account, called the _forum sudo_ account.
 This account is set by the Sudo of the runtime, and can

-- **Create a subcategory**: Requires specifying the parent category.
+- **Create a category**: Requires specifying the parent category.

-- **Delete a subcategory**: Only possible if empty, that is there are no subcategories or threads.
+- **Delete a category**: Only possible if empty, that is there are no subcategories or threads.
 Requires leaving some sort of rationale in place of the category, which should be removed from state fully, including all corresponding threads and posts.

 - **Delete a post in a thread**: Requires leaving some sort of rationale in place of the post, which should be gone from the state.